Zondax/namadexer/docs/03-indexer.md

 # Indexer

 The indexer is written in Rust and store blocks and transaction to a PostgreSQL database.
-It requires to have access to a Namada node throught its RPC enpoints.
+It requires to have access to a Namada node through its RPC enpoints.

 ## Configuration